Great Ormond Street Hospital Negligence & How to Claim

-The review is being carried out by the Royal College of Surgeons (RCS).
+The review to find out what went wrong is being carried out by the Royal College of Surgeons (RCS).
 It centres on the work of Yaser Jabbar, a consultant orthopaedic surgeon and limb reconstruction specialist who worked at the hospital between 2017 and 2022.

 The full report has not yet been released but the information that has come out paints a worrying picture.
 Of the 39 cases looked at so far, 22 have been flagged as having serious issues.
 Thirteen children have been identified as suffering “severe harm” with life-long injuries following orthopaedic operations.
 Some children were left with one leg up to 20 cm shorter than the other, and one child had a limb amputated — outcomes that apparently could have been avoided with alternative treatment.